 The friendship between two 13-year-old boys, Leo and Remi, is suddenly disrupted.
 Struggling to understand what has happened, Leo approaches Sophie, Remi's mother.
 “Close” is a film about friendship and responsibility.

 An uninhibited satire on roles, class and the economic value of beauty.
 Models Carl and Yaya join an instagrammable luxury cruise along with super-rich passengers - a Russian oligarch, British arms dealers - and a rogue, Marxist captain.
 What can go wrong?

 Directed by Ruben Östlund

 Produced by Sweden, Germany, France and the UK

 A musical, romantic comedy in which Alfredo, the crown prince of Portugal, gives a deathbed account of his time as a fireman, where he falls in love with instructor, Alfonso.

 Produced by Portugal and France

 Few things express European diversity, creativity and vitality more than cinema, so why not dive into the films shortlisted for the 2023 LUX Audience Award.

-Watch and rate your favourite film by 12 June and you could win a trip to the Award Ceremony on 14 June at the European Parliament in Strasbourg.
+Watch and rate your favourite film by 12 June and you could win a trip to the award ceremony on 27 June at the European Parliament in Brussels.